solana-labs/solana-program-library/governance/README.md

 A command can be run by any one at any time after the `delay_slots` length has transpired on the given command.

-### CustomSingleSignerTransaction
+### CustomSingleSignerInstruction

-We only support one kind of executable command right now, and this is the CustomSingleSignerTransaction type.
+We only support one kind of executable command right now, and this is the CustomSingleSignerInstruction type.
-A Proposal can have a certain number of these, and they run independently of one another.
+A Proposal can have a certain number of these, and they run independently of each other.
 These contain the actual data for a command, and how long after the voting phase a user must wait before they can be executed.

 ### Voting Dynamics